True Copy Attestation in Dubai and UAE Made Easy

 If your document is issued outside the UAE and is required to be used inside the UAE, you are required to have it legalized as per the above process.
 The use of terms ‘attestation’, ‘certification’ or ‘apostille’ in this context refer to legalization.

-Notarisation is a process where a notary public witnesses the signing of a document or verifies the authenticity of a document.
+Notarization is a process where a notary public witnesses the signing of a document or verifies the authenticity of a document.
 The notary public in the UAE witnesses a limited number of documents such as powers of attorney, signatures, memorandum of association of limited liability companies and certain types of affidavits.
 All documents signed in the presence of a notary public are required to be translated into Arabic.
-The notary public does not however issue true copies of documents such as passports and utility bills.
+However, the notary public does not issue true copies of documents such as passports and utility bills.

 Rule of thumb